sharontherese/sharon-kabel/content/post/jaki-extraterrestrials/index.md

 # Limits of a Limitless Science

-Stanley L. Jaki, OSB, "Extraterrestrials, or Better Be Moonstruck?" in: _The limits of a limitless science: and other essays._ Wilmington, Del: ISI Books, 2000.
+Stanley L. Jaki, OSB.
+"Extraterrestrials, or Better Be Moonstruck?" in: _The limits of a limitless science: and other essays._ Wilmington, Del: ISI Books, 2000.

 > "Are we alone? ...
 Statistically, there is every likelihood that life has evolved elsewhere in the universe."
 So it was claimed in the "Millennium Notebook" about "questions that stump scientists," in _Newsweek_'s January 19 (1998) issue.
 >